🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Growth Prospects

 By looking at a company’s earnings and revenue, one can see how much it’s been growing and whether growth is slowing down.
-Investors can also look into each company’s pipeline to see how close to market a drug being developed is.
+Investors can also analyze each company’s pipeline to learn which drugs are close to being approved.

 Pharma companies have to go through certain steps to develop, test, and get drugs approved.
 They often make pipelines available to the public, so investors can see which drugs are in the early stages of development, preclinical testing, going through clinical trials in humans, or getting FDA approval or other necessary regulatory approvals.